How To Write Significance of the Study (With Examples)

-Community – this study spreads awareness in the community on recognizing anxiety as a mental health concern and how meditation can be a valuable approach to alleviating it.
+Community – this study spreads awareness on recognizing anxiety as a mental health concern and how meditation can be a valuable approach to alleviating it.

-Academic Institutions and administrators – through this research, academic institutions and administrators may promote programs and advocacies regarding meditation to help students deal with their anxiety issues.
+Academic Institutions and Administrators – through this research, educational institutions and administrators may promote programs and advocacies regarding meditation to help students deal with their anxiety issues.

 Mental health advocates – the result of this research will provide valuable information for the advocates to further their campaign on spreading awareness on dealing with various mental health issues, including anxiety, and how to stop stigmatizing those with mental health disorders.

 Parents – this research may convince parents to consider programs involving meditation that may help the students deal with their anxiety issues.

 Students will benefit directly from this research as its findings may encourage them to consider meditation to lower anxiety levels.

 Future researchers – this study covers information involving meditation as an approach to reducing anxiety levels.
 Thus, the result of this study can be used for future discussions on the capabilities of meditation in alleviating other mental health concerns.